-Possibly phylogeny or some different method to validate model findings I’m thinking something like a phylogenetic tree diagram (like this one): where we show in green clades which have persisted from agricultural to industrial and then in red we show clades which only exist in agricultural microbiomes.
-In this way we can demonstrate that there is loss of clade and/or loss of genetic diversity associated with industrialization of the human microbiome.
+Possibly phylogeny or some different method to validate model findings I’m thinking something like a phylogenetic tree diagram (like this one): where we show in green clades which have persisted from rural to urbanized and then in red we show clades which only exist in rural microbiomes.
+In this way we can demonstrate that there is loss of clade and/or loss of genetic diversity associated with urbanization of the human microbiome.

 Discussion